saloni111/saloni111.github.io/_pages/about.md

 </style>

 <p>
-I'm a Backend & Cloud Engineer passionate about building reliable, scalable systems that solve real-world problems.
-I've developed automation frameworks that streamline trading flows for global investment banks, designed AI models that help detect eye diseases faster, and built backend tools for high-performance, real-time applications.
+I’m a Backend & Cloud Engineer with a focus on building scalable, reliable systems that solve real-world problems.
+I’ve designed automation frameworks used across investment banks, trained AI models to help doctors detect eye diseases faster, and developed backend tools that support high-performance, real-time applications.
 </p>

 <p>
-My strength lies in backend development, distributed systems, and cloud infrastructure—especially with AWS, Python, Java, and C++.
-I enjoy working on projects that combine clean architecture with AI, cloud computing, and performance optimization.
+My strengths lie in backend development, distributed systems, and cloud infrastructure — especially with AWS, C++, Python, Java, and tools like Docker, Kubernetes, and TensorFlow.
+I enjoy working on projects that blend clean architecture, AI, and system performance.
 </p>

 <p>